Senior Medicare Patrol

 Micki Nozaki, SMP Project Director

-Sandy Diaz, Manager of SMP Outreach & Volunteer Coordination
+Sandy Morales, Manager of SMP Outreach & Volunteer Coordination

 Michele Kogler, SMP Data Specialist